 SPSI is committed to supporting the dignity and individual rights of the clients we serve.
-Your therapist cannot abuse you physically, sexually, or psychologically.
-Your therapist cannot abuse any power they may have over your money or assets.
-Your therapist cannot use physical discipline toward you.
-Your therapist also cannot harass you, humiliate you, threaten you, or take advantage of you.
+Your treatment team cannot abuse you physically, sexually, or psychologically.
+Your treatment team cannot abuse any power they may have over your money or assets.
+Your treatment team cannot use physical discipline toward you.
+Your treatment team also cannot harass you, humiliate you, threaten you, or take advantage of you.

-If you are not satisfied with any part of therapy or any part of your relationship with SPSI, please talk to your therapist about it right away.
-If your concerns are not managed, it may make your therapy harder and less helpful.
-If you do not feel comfortable talking about your concern with your therapist or you are not able to work it out with your therapist, please contact your therapist's supervisor.
-You can do this by contacting SPSI and asking to speak with your therapist's supervisor.
+If you are not satisfied with any part of the treatment or any part of your relationship with SPSI, please talk to your treatment team about it right away.
+If your concerns are not managed, it may make your treatment harder and less helpful.
+If you do not feel comfortable talking about your concern with your treatment team or are not able to work it out with your team, please contact your treatment team's supervisor.
+You can do this by contacting SPSI and asking to speak with your team's supervisor.
 You can fill out the Client Complaint form on the last page of this handbook at any time.
 You can also tell any SPSI staff member about your complaint and he or she will fill out the Client Complaint form.
-Your therapist's supervisor will look into your complaint and your complaint will be investigated fairly and confidentially.
+Your team's supervisor will investigate your complaint, and your complaint will be investigated fairly and confidentially.
 Leadership such as the Chief Operating Officer (COO) and the Chief Executive Officer (CEO) are available by phone at 799-2100.